 - Be listened to and treated with respect and compassion.

 - Not have to pay any fees unless we win compensation for you.

 - Receive timely answers to questions concerning your bicycle accident claim.

-There are many factors that contribute to bicycle accident injuries in Arizona, including extreme weather conditions, being under the influence of drugs or alcohol, motorists or bicyclists failing to yield and distracted motorists or cyclists.
+There are many factors that contribute to bicycle accident injuries, including extreme weather conditions, being under the influence of drugs or alcohol, motorists or bicyclists failing to yield and distracted motorists or cyclists.

 You and your loved one may reduce your chances of being severely hurt in a bicycle injury by following a few basic road rules:

 - Wear a helmet to protect your head.